The Bowery Boys: New York City History: 2017–present: Annual Live Halloween Show, Bowery Boys Walks, and the Official HBO Gilded Age Podcast

 In 2017 Meyers and Young were awarded a Spotlight Award from the Mayor's Office of Media and Entertainment (MOME), recognizing their "significant contributions to the growth of NYC's thriving media and entertainment industries."

 In 2018 they began hosting an annual Halloween show at Joe's Pub, where they told New York ghost stories, and they launched Bowery Boys Walks, a walking tour company with a focus on New York City history.

 In 2021 they launched The Gilded Gentleman history podcast hosted by Carl Raymond.
 The Bowery Boys produce the show.

 In 2022 Meyers began co-hosting the official companion podcast for The Gilded Age (TV series) on HBO for seasons 1-3 with author and TV host Alicia Malone.

 In 2025, they won a Webby Award for Best History Podcast (Individual Episode) for the first part of their Amsterdam/New Amsterdam mini series, titled "Empire of the Seas".

 Format

 Most Bowery Boys episodes frequently take the form of a conversation between the two hosts and are often centered on a particular place or person.
-For instance, their 50th episode concerns the history of Collect Pond, while their 100th episodes regards the life of Robert Moses.
+For instance, their 50th episode concerns the history of Collect Pond, while their 100th episode regards the life of Robert Moses.
 They are also known for their annual Halloween episode, which usually focuses on New York City ghost stories, sometimes dating as far back as the 17th century.
 There are also shorter episodes featuring Young or Meyers alone, expounding on smaller topics.